repaera/paypal-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [YOUR REPO URL for 'paypal' gem].
+Bug reports and pull requests are welcome on GitHub at [repaera/paypal-ruby](https://github.com/repaera/paypal-ruby).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 1. Fork the repository (`https://github.com/repaera/paypal-ruby/fork`)
 2. Create your feature branch (`git checkout -b my-new-feature`)